 Members of The International Strategic Studies Association College of Fellows are elected by the Board of the Association in recognition of their enduring achievements in areas of strategic policy management, research, writing, and practice.
 It is one of the highest honors the Association can bestow on a Member.
 Members of the College of Fellows were voted, in March 2015, the right to use the post-nominal initials FSS (Fellow of Strategic Studies at the International Strategic Studies Association) as a professional recognition.
 The listing below of members of the College are in order of the date of their election.

 Gregory R. Copley, Governor of the College of Fellows, and President of ISSA.
 He founded the Association in 1982, and also, in 1972, founded the Defense & Foreign Affairs Group of publications (now part of the Association).
 He has spent more than 50 years in the strategic analysis and intelligence fields, as well as in industry, and was made a Member of the Order of Australia (AM) for his services to strategic analysis.
 He has received numerous honors for his work.
 He has authored or co-authored 34 books on strategic and other issues, including The Art of Victory, and has acted as an advisor to a number of governments at head-of-state, or head-of-service level.
 He presently also serves as Head of Intelligence for the Global Information System, and sits on a number of corporate boards.
 Recent books include The Art of Victory and UnCivilization: Urban Geopolitics in a Time of Chaos, and (with Purvis Hussain) the second edition of The Defense & Foreign Affairs Handbook on Pakistan, subtitled Pakistan’s Metamorphosis.
 In 2016, with other Fellows, co-authored Rise of the RedMed: How the Mediterranean-Red Sea Nexus is Resuming its Strategic Centrality.
+He was elected in November 2017 as a Fellow of the Royal Society of New South Wales, the largest and oldest scientific society in the Southern Hemisphere.

 Pamela von Gruber, Senior Fellow and Provost, has been Executive Director of the International Strategic Studies Association since 1986, and Publisher of the Defense & Foreign Affairs series of publications since that time.
 She is also Publisher of the Global Information System (GIS) intelligence database produced by ISSA for government users around the world.
 She has also been conference organizer for the Strategy series of ISSA conferences since 1983.